noahehall/theBookOfNoah/linux/cmdline.md

 ### FUNCTIONS
   - must be defined before they are invoked
+  - self-containment: a self-contained function doesnt use any resources outside of the function, other than whatever variables the script passes to it
+  - recursive: a function that calls it self must be self-contained
   - have exit statuses
     - exit status returned by the last cmd
     - use the `return` cmd